wilsonzlin/minify-html/README.md

 ## Minification

 Note that many of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by the browser; essentially, the laxness of the browser is taken advantage of for better minification.
+Most of these can be turned off via the Cfg object.

 ### Whitespace